 Crime Statistics Report

-LAWRENCE — Reported crimes were down last year at the University of Kansas' Lawrence campus, according to statistics released today by the KU Police Department.
+LAWRENCE — Reported crimes at the University of Kansas' Lawrence campus were up slightly according to KU Police Department statistics from 2025.

-“Campus safety is a community effort,” Mosley said.
-“We are fortunate to work with so many people who are dedicated to our students, staff, faculty and visitors at the University of Kansas.”
+“Campus safety is a community effort,” Mosley continued.
+“We are fortunate to work with so many campus partners who are dedicated to our students, staff, faculty and visitors.”

 The university strives to be transparent and inform the community about crime statistics on or near campus.
 The disclosure of crime statistics in the Annual Security and Fire Safety Report (ASFSR) — often referred to as the Clery Report — may differ from the crime statistics disclosed by the KU Police Department.
 These differences are the result of the following: